sql-machine-learning/elasticdl/docs/designs/allreduce.md

 ### Fault-tolerant Allreduce Implementation

-We are collaborating with [Caicloud](https://github.com/caicloud/) on building an API that provides implementations of fault-tolerant Allreduce.
+We are collaborating with [Caicloud](https://github.com/caicloud/) on building an API that provides implementations of fault-tolerant allreduce.
 The initial implementation will contain an experimental Python binding for NCCL that is fault-tolerant and Kubernetes-native.
 This will include but not limited to the following objectives (more details to be disclosed later once the implementation has been open-sourced):

 * Fault-tolerant: if any of the worker pod fails, the [NCCL Communicator](https://docs.nvidia.com/deeplearning/sdk/nccl-developer-guide/docs/usage/communicators.html) can be reconstructed.
-The Allreduce operation continues as long as there's at least one healthy worker pod.
+The allreduce operation continues as long as there's at least one healthy worker pod.
 * Elastic: the number of worker pods can be dynamically added if there are enough computational resources available.
 Ranks can be re-assigned as the number of worker pods changes.